-The microscope serves as the centerpiece for SMT Caddy, providing proper imaging for management of very fine-pitch, as well as larger components.
-Components smaller than 0402(inch) (down to 1005!) will require special styli (available from our web store) with a micro, spring-loaded vacuum tip, as the dictated stylus tip length must be rather short for rigidity and practicality.
+The microscope serves as the centerpiece for MPP1 Manual Pick Place Machine, providing proper imaging for management of very fine-pitch, as well as larger components.
+Components smaller than 0402(inch) (down to 1005!) will require special styli available to purchase with a micro, spring-loaded vacuum tip, as the dictated stylus tip length must be rather short for rigidity and practicality.

 The microscope also serves for inspection of the bumped PCB prior to assembly, post placement or soldering inspection, and any other tasks benefiting from a color, digital microscope on a movable gantry.